rkumar/cetus/README.md

 * Use Alt-d and Alt-f to see used directories and used files.
 Used directories are those dirs in which you have opened a file, not all dirs you've traversed.
 Certain directories are added to this list to make it more useful such as GEM_HOME, RUBYPATH, GEM_PATH, RUBYLIB, PYTHONPATH and PYTHONHOME.

 * By default selecting a file invokes $EDITOR, the default command can be changed from the menu.
+While on a file, pressing C-e opens in EDITOR, and C-p opens in PAGER.

 * Switch between editor mode and page mode.
 OFten you wish to quickly view files (maybe for deleting or moving).
 You don't want these files to get listed in .viminfo.
 Switching to pager mode, invokes your $MANPAGER on selected files which makes navigation faster.
 Set `most` to your MANPAGER.